Tuesday, July 3, 2012

 To prepare:

-• I sterilized my jars by boiling them in the water bath canner for ten minutes, then leaving them in the hot water until ready to be filled with the hot jam.
+• I heat my jars in boiling water then left them in the hot water until ready to be filled.

-• The sealing discs and bands were boiled in a small saucepan and left in the hot water until ready for use.
+• The sealing discs and bands were also boiled and left in the hot water until ready for use.

 • I also popped a small plate in the freezer to perform my gel test later on.
 A gel test is performed by spooning a small amount of hot jam onto the cold plate, then returning the plate to the freezer for about two minutes.
 If the jam wrinkles slightly when poked with a finger you've got jam.
 Otherwise you've got a jar of runny strawberry sauce.
 Not the end of the world, but a bit too runny for jam.